ghqor25/aws-cdk-custom-secretsmanager-rotation-lambda/README.md

 It's just for rotate secret value, not using databases.

-So It skips setSecret, testSecret, only does createSecret, finishSecret.
+So It skips setSecret, testSecret, only implements createSecret, finishSecret in overall rotating steps.

-generating new secret value is done with ( GetRandomPasswordCommand / @aws-sdk/client-secrets-manager )
+Generating new secret value is done with ( GetRandomPasswordCommand / @aws-sdk/client-secrets-manager )

 ## Usage
 ```typescript